OpitzLab/TACS_effects_single_neurons/README.md

 ## Information about the neocortical cells used
-Models in this study are based on the models in https://senselab.med.yale.edu/modeldb/ShowModel?model=241165 This model already contains .hoc files necessary to run the model and additional and/or modified .hoc files can be found in the NEURON_code folder.
-Further information about the cell dynamics can be found in [aberra2018biophysically].
+Models in this study are based on the models in https://senselab.med.yale.edu/modeldb/ShowModel?model=241165 Further information about the cell dynamics can be found in [aberra2018biophysically].

 ## Software requirements and instructions